K-12 Schools and Childcare Facilities

 School Staff & Administration

 If you are reporting cases of COVID-19 in your school or are seeking official guidance, please first see our Reporting Cases and Exposures section.
-Be sure to view our weekly webinars for the most updated guidance and answers to questions being asked by our school community.
-If further clarification on any topic is needed, please Contact Us.
+Be sure to view our biweekly webinars for the most updated guidance and answers to questions being asked by our school community.
+If further clarification on any topic is needed, please contact us.

 - If you have questions about an exposure notification you received from your child's school or have other questions about COVID-19, please first see our FAQs.